Deep River Center, CT Demographics

 A map of Deep River Center's Population by Race

-Of the 215 places in Connecticut, Deep River Center is the 104th most populous.
+Deep River Center is ranked the 110th most populous place in Connecticut, out of 215 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Deep River Center was ranked the 104th most populous place in the 2020 Census.

 Deep River Center's White Population